jamesdfurtado/gitmini/README.md

 **GitMini** is a lightweight Version Control System built from scratch in Python.
 It replicates core non-remote Git commands like `init`, `add`, `commit`, `log`, `checkout`, and `branch`.

+**NOTE!** This project is undergoing reconstruction, so it is missing some of its original files.
+I plan to add remote features, and because of this, I have made the core data structures of the project into its own python package in a seperate Git repository.
+This package "gitmini-core" will be a dependency for the "GitMini CLI" that you're looking at, as well as the "GitMini Remote Server" (think GitMiniHub).

 ⭐ This project has been uploaded to **PyPI**!
 Find the link here: https://pypi.org/project/gitmini/

 ---